 3-Take a Dip in the Thermal Baths at Tabacon

-There are a number of different pools to choose from, so you can find one that is just the right temperature for you.
+There are several different pools to choose from, so you can find one that is just the right temperature for you.
 Whether you want to soak in the hot springs or just take a dip, the Tabacon Hot Springs are a great way to relax and enjoy the natural beauty of Costa Rica.

 4-Go Whitewater Rafting on The Pacuare River